jalcine/website/src/_posts/2017-02-12-ive-failed.markdown

   - confession
 category: thoughts
 excerpt: |
-  This is an apology to Shay.
+  This was an apology to Shay.
 Being accountable and deeply reflective is something that comes with great difficulty for me.
-The end of the last relationship I was in allowed me to see how toxic of a person I really am and what I need to do in order to fix myself.
-This, however, came at a price; the harm of an amazing womban.
+The end of the last relationship I was in allowed me to see how toxic of a person we both are and what we both need to do in order to grow as people.

 ---